BenWoodford/CurrentCost_rtl433/README.md

-# rtl433test
+# CurrentCost_rtl433
 A Docker image for a software defined radio tuned to listen for Current Cost power consumption sensors at 433MHz.
-This is based off of Marco Verleun's awesome rtl2mqtt image, and chriskacerguis honeywell2mqtt.
+This is based off of Marco Verleun's awesome rtl2mqtt image, and chris kacerguis honeywell2mqtt derivitave.
+It uses an out data docker image of rtl_sdr and rtl_433 from sysrun/rtl_433.
+This is needed because current versions are problematic with my RTL DVB-T dongle...

 ## Usage